 Heiken Ashi (also spelled as “Heikin Ashi”) is a Japanese candlestick trading technique used to identify market trend signals and forecast price movements.
-In this article, we will find out what the Heiken Ashi is and explore its pros and cons, the way it is calculated, and how to set it up on a trading platform in great detail.
+This article will explore the Heiken Ashi technique, its pros and cons, how it is calculated, and more.
+We’ll also go over how to set it up on a trading platform in great detail.
 Most importantly, we will examine what trading strategies you can use it for and how to identify the buy and sell signals on a chart.

 The trading technique differs from traditional Japanese candles as it uses moving averages instead of open, close, high, and low prices.
 Thanks to that, the method generates smoother charts with easier-to-spot trends and reversals.
 Both advanced and beginner technical traders can use it.

-To calculate the Heiken Ashi formula, we use open-close data from the prior period, and open-high-low-close data from the current period.
+To calculate the Heiken Ashi formula, we use open-close data from the prior period and open-high-low-close data from the current period.
 This forms a more complete and functional candlestick indicator.
-The methodology is quite different from the way to traditional candlestick charts are formed.
-In their case only OHLC data is used.
+The methodology is quite different from the way traditional candlestick charts are formed.
+In their case, only OHLC data is used.
 Let’s take a look at the formula:

 Heiken Ashi Close = [Open(0) + High(0) + Low(0) +Close(0)] / 4